 Church Membership Online Summary

 Having the church’s membership online provides so many advantages for both the administration and the members.
 And the church doesn’t have to feel like it’s giving up any control of their data when reports document member changes.
-It’s a win, win for everyone, saving time, money, and processing online donations easier.
-An online system also allows church members to review their profiles and contributions to ensure everything is correct with the church database.
+It’s a win-win for everyone, saving time, money, and processing online donations easier.
+An online system also allows church members to review their profiles and donations to ensure everything is correct with the church database.